-6. CONSUMER ASSISTANCE
+9. CONSUMER ASSISTANCE

 - a.
-In the event of a controversy or a dispute arising in connection with this BOMBARDIER LIMITED WARRANTY, BOMBARDIER suggests that you try to resolve the issue at the dealership level.
+In the event of a controversy or a dispute in connection with this BOMBAR-DIER LIMITED WARRANTY, BOMBARDIER suggests that you try to resolve the issue at the dealership level.
 We recommend discussing the issue with the authorized dealer's service manager or owner. - b.
-If further assistance is required, the DISTRIBUTOR's Service Department should be contacted in order to resolve the matter. - c.
-If the issue has still not been resolved, please submit in writing your complaint to:
+If the issue has not yet been resolved, please submit your complaint in writing or call the appropriate number below: